-Participants followed a loose sleep schedule (±1h from habitual bed/wake-up time) during the 7 days preceding the laboratory experiment to warrant similar circadian entrainment across participants (verified using wrist actigraphy and sleep diaries).
+avoid excessive sleep restriction across all participants.
+Sleep-wake schedules were verified using wrist actigraphy and sleep diaries.
 They were asked to refrain from caffeinated and alcohol-containing beverages and excessive exercise for at least 3 days before the experiment.
-Participants were familiarised with the MRI environment one week before the experiment during an MRI session where structural images of the brain were acquired.
+Participants were familiarised with the MRI environment 1 week before the experiment during an MRI session where structural images of the brain were acquired.